papaver/pyfnz/README.md

 ## Pyjure

-Pythonic implementations of core *clojure* utilities are located in the `pyz.clj` module.
+Pythonic implementations of core *clojure* utilities are located in the `pyfnz.clj` module.

 ## Testing